2008 Quarter Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 Each 2008 state quarter carries distinct characteristics that influence its market value today.

-Standard circulated examples from Philadelphia and Denver mints typically remain at face value.
-Uncirculated specimens in MS65 grade generally trade at $5.
+Standard circulated examples from Philadelphia and Denver mints remain at face value.
+Uncirculated specimens graded MS65 generally trade at $5, while MS67 examples can reach $38.

 San Francisco proof versions command higher premiums.
-Regular clad proofs sell for $8 in PR68 condition.
-Silver proofs, struck in 90% silver composition, trade from $12 to $14 in similar grades.
+Regular clad proofs (DCAM — Deep Cameo, meaning mirror-like fields with frosted devices) sell for around $8 in PR68 condition.
+Silver proofs, struck in 90% silver, trade from $12 to $14 in similar grades, with their silver melt value at current prices adding a floor to what they’ll always be worth.

 2008 Oklahoma Quarter Value

-The 2008 Oklahoma Quarter captures the spirit of the Sooner State through its elegant design featuring the Scissortail Flycatcher in flight above a field of Indian Blanket wildflowers.
+The 2008 Oklahoma Quarter features the state bird — the Scissortail Flycatcher — in flight above a field of Indian Blanket wildflowers.
+Engraved by Phebe Hemphill, it was the first 2008 state quarter released, on January 28, 2008.

 2008-P Oklahoma Quarter Price/Grade Chart